BFS versus DFS for fixed-level targets in ordered trees

-On the other hand, we can use the \emph{reflection principle} (whose history and origins is discussed in \cite{hump}) to show that the number of horizontal paths from $(0,0)$ to $(2n,2)$ that cross $y=\ell$ is exactly $\binom{2n}{n-\ell }$.
+On the other hand, we can use the \emph{reflection principle} \cite{hump} to show that the number of horizontal paths from $(0,0)$ to $(2n,2)$ that cross $y=\ell$ is exactly $\binom{2n}{n-\ell }$.
 Taking the same decomposition $P=P'P''$, the reflection of $P'$ about $y=\ell +1$ together with $P''$ gives us a horizontal path starting at $(0,2\ell +2)$ and ending at $(2n,2)$.
 Each of these paths have $n+\ell $ $D$ steps and $n-\ell $ $U$ steps.
 The described map is surjective since every horizontal path from $(0,2\ell +2)$ to $(2n,2)$ crosses $y=\ell +1$.
 Given such a path, we can take the first point where it intersects $y=\ell +1$ and reflect the prefix ending there, yielding a horizontal path from $(0,0)$ to $(2n,2)$ that crosses $y=\ell $. \end{proof}

 Using Theorems \ref{t-dersh} and \ref{th:totalD}, we can now obtain the expected $\dfsScore$ over all nodes at a given level $\ell$ among the trees in $\mathcal{T}_{n}$: